Paris 13 Atletico

-Paris 13 Atletico (/fr/) is a French football club based in the 13th arrondissement of Paris competing in the Championnat National, the third tier of French football.
+Paris 13 Atletico (/fr/) is a French professional football club based in the 13th arrondissement of Paris competing in the Ligue 3, the third tier of French football.

 History

 The club was founded in 1968 as Football Club Gobelins.

 It was renamed Football Club des Gobelins Paris 13 after a merger in 2012 with Stade Olympique de Paris.

 In June 2020 the club announced it would rebrand to the current name to assert its Parisian identity.

 In 2022, the club was promoted to Championnat National, the third tier of French football, for the first time in its history.

+In 2026, the club confirmed the permanent relocation of its senior team to the Stade Sébastien Charléty, leaving their former home ground the Stade Pelé ahead of the inaugural 2026–27 Ligue 3 season.